paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 ### Statutory Notes

 #### References in Text
 The District of Columbia Nonprofit Corporation Act, referred to in subsec. (b)(1), is Pub.
 L. 87–569, Aug.
 6, 1962, 76 Stat.
-265, as amended, which is not classified to the Code.
+265, which is not classified to the Code.

 #### Codification
 Section was enacted as part of the Housing and Community Development Act of 1974, and not as part of the National Housing Act which comprises this chapter.